Comment maximiser les exonérations fiscales lors d'un transfert d'entreprise?

 Eligibility requirements

-Eligibility requirements for the DGC are similar to those for the capital gains exemption, including ownership of actively operated small business stock and length of holding.
+The eligibility requirements for the DGC are similar to those for the capital gains exemption, including holding shares of small, active businesses and the length of time held.

 Ceilings and limits

-The DGC has an annual cap and a cumulative limit that can influence the amount you can deduct each year.
-Understanding these limits helps you plan the sale of your shares to maximize the deduction.
+The DGC has an annual cap and a lifetime limit that can affect the amount you can deduct each year.
+Understanding these limits helps you plan your stock sales to maximize your deduction.

 Coordination with other exemptions

-You can use the DGC in combination with the capital gains exemption to maximize the tax exemptions available.
-For example, after using the exemption, the DGC can cover the remaining earnings.
+You can use the DGC in combination with the capital gains exemption to maximize available tax exemptions.
+For example, after using the exemption, the DGC can cover any remaining gains.

 Sales planning

-Plan the sale of your shares to maximize the use of the DGC, taking into account annual limits and spreading sales over several years if necessary.
+Plan your share sales to maximize your DGC use, taking into account annual limits and spreading sales over several years if necessary.

 Company reorganization

-Reorganizing the business to meet the DGC's eligibility criteria can help maximize the exemptions available.
-This may include restructuring the company's assets and operations.
+Reorganizing the business to meet the DGC's eligibility criteria can maximize available exemptions.
+This may include restructuring the business's assets and operations.

 Impacts of tax exemptions on inheritance